 Facebook’s Audience Insights gives you aggregate information on people who already like your Facebook Business page and those that don’t.
 You can then drill down within those groups using a variety of demographic filters.
 These include age, gender, education level, job titles, relationship statuses, and a ton more.

 Using these filters allows you to learn more about your current customers so that you can better sell and advertise to them.
 You can learn about their hobbies, lifestyle, location, and other interests.
-This knowledge can then be used to create ads and content that target non-customers that are similar to your current ones, giving you a much better shot of earning conversions on your ads.
+This knowledge can then be used to create ads and content that target non-customers that are similar to your current ones, giving you a much better shot at earning conversions on your ads.

-Facebook even offers a ton of resources and courses through Facebook Blueprint to teach you how to use their ad platform and targeting tools.
+Facebook even offers a ton of resources and courses through Facebook Blueprint to teach you how to use its ad platform and targeting tools.
 But if you’re a business owner who simply doesn’t have the time to dedicate learning such a robust platform, hiring a social media marketing company can be a more cost-effective approach.
 This allows you to benefit from expertly managed ad campaigns so that you can focus on running your business.

 While Google, Facebook, and other social network sites all qualify as directories, there are many more out there that can be hugely beneficial for your business.
 Choosing which directories to invest your time into will largely depend on your industry niche.